Download our research report Work from Home Statistics 2023 to discover current remote, in-office, and hybrid work trends.

 Parents can also claim extra assistance for school trips, school supplies and school meals.

 Under certain conditions, a tax-free child allowance (Kinderfreibetrag) may also be granted to parents.
-In 2021 and 2022, this is €8,388 per child for a married couple or €5,460 for a single parent.
+In 2023 this is €6,024 per child.
 When assessing the parent's income tax, the tax office (Finanzamt) will compare the amount of child benefit they have already received with the amount they could save if the tax-free child allowance were granted.
 If the parent is granted the child allowance, the tax relief given will be offset against the child benefit pay already received.

 Parents can also make further tax savings by deducting 2/3 of their childcare expenses (max. €4,000/year) and 30% of school fees (max. €5,000/year).
 The tax relief from these allowances will also be balanced against the amount of child benefit already received.